Reviews You Can Rely On

 Weight 3.1 lbs

-The Rowenta Pro Master Xcel DW8360U1 stood out in our testing for its solid performance and efficiency across all types of fabrics, but especially for its detailing prowess.
-Thanks to its tapered nose design, the Pro Master can easily navigate under seams, buttons, collars, and pleats.
 It comes to temperature quickly and makes short work of most wrinkles in less time than many other irons we tested.
-Our testers noted, “anyone in the market for a super-efficient and versatile iron should have a long look at this one.”
-It is 3.1 lbs, which is a bit heavier than average for the group, but the handle design is comfortable and the iron glides smoothly on fabric.
+Our testers noted, “I would recommend this to anyone interested in an efficient and versatile iron,” It is 3.1 lbs, which is a bit heavier than average for the group, but the handle design is comfortable and the iron glides smoothly on fabric.
 As for detail work, our reviewer wrote, “I felt that the tapered nose is a key part of why it is so easy to reach around tight spots like pleats and seams.”

 clothes iron - the rowenta pro master heated up to 300 degrees fahrenheit in less...